City of God (2002 film): Box office

 The film was screened out of competition at the 2002 Cannes Film Festival.
-In Brazil, City of God garnered the largest audience for a domestic film in 2003, with over 3.1 million tickets sold, and a gross of R$18.6 million ($10.3 million).
+The film could not be part of the official selection because Walter Salles, one of the executive producers, was in the festival jury.
+In Brazil, City of God garnered the largest audience for a domestic film in 2002, with over 3.1 million tickets sold, and a gross of R$18.6 million ($10.3 million).
 The film grossed over $7.5 million in the U.S. and over US$30.5 million worldwide.

 Critical response

-On Rotten Tomatoes, City of God has an approval rating of 91% based on reviews from 164 critics, with an average rating of 8.3/10.
+On Rotten Tomatoes, City of God has an approval rating of 91% based on reviews from 165 critics, with an average rating of 8.3/10.
 The website's consensus reads, "City of God offers a shocking and disturbing—but always compelling—look at life in the slums of Rio de Janeiro."
-On Metacritic, the film holds a score of 79 out of 100 based on 33 critic reviews, indicating "generally favorable reviews".
+On Metacritic, the film holds a score of 79 out of 100 based on 33 critic reviews, indicating "generally favorable" reviews.

 Colin Kennedy from Empire awarded the film a full 5 out of 5 stars, comparing it favorably to Goodfellas and writing in his review, "At once a laboratory for cinema technique and a victory for raw heart, this is a snot-nosed, blood-stained masterpiece.
 If you see even one or two better movies this year, you will be very lucky indeed."
 In 2008, the magazine chose City of God as the 177th best film of all time.

 Film critic Roger Ebert awarded the film 4 stars out of 4, writing in his review, "City of God churns with furious energy as it plunges into the story of the slum gangs of Rio de Janeiro.
 Breathtaking and terrifying, urgently involved with its characters, it announces a new director of great gifts and passions: Fernando Meirelles.
 Remember the name."

 Filmmaker Robert Altman stated, "I don't know how Fernando Meirelles made City Of God.
 It's so courageous, so truthful.
 I think it's the best picture I've ever seen".
 Meirelles himself cited Altman's work as an influence on his own career.